 Research from 2019 suggests that around

-Potential contributing factors to depression in other parents include:
+Potential causes of postpartum depression in other parents include:

 - low income